bnhoang2k/CSCI564/Midterm/PerformanceAnalysis.md

   Different inputs will make programs behave differently since they can execute different functions; their branches will go in different directions; these are all things that can affect the instruction mix and IC.

 - Reduce the cycle time (CT).
 Cycle time is a function of the processor's design.
 If the design does less work during a clock cycle, it's cycle time will be shorter.
-Recall that one cycle of a clock in terms of computer architecture is the time perioud in which the processor can execute one instruction.
+Recall that one cycle of a clock in terms of computer architecture is the time period in which the processor can execute one instruction.
 This includes fetching an instruction, decoding it, executing it, and writing back the results.

   If processors are designed to do less work (fewer tasks or simpler operations) during a clock cycle, it can operate at a higher clock speed, meaning shorter cycle times.
 For example, processors that only perform addition and subtraction can potentially have a shorter cycle time than one that can also perform multiplcation and division.

   Additionally, it's also a function of process technology.
 If we scale a fixed design to a more advanced process technology, the cycle time will be shorter.
 Clock rates on the other hand are a function of the processor's design.

 It also allows us to evaluate potential trade-offs.
-For example, by reducing the cycle time by $50%$, and increasing $CPI$ by two gives us a net win.
+For example, by reducing the cycle time by $50%$, and increasing $\text{CPI}$ by two gives us a net win.

 #### Clock Speed Corollary